xeago/gradblog/graduation/performance-plan.md

 PI          | [15][PI15]| A student demonstrates in practice to be able to make a conceptual integer design.
 Description |           | Implementing an integer design should not lead to questions about the design.
 Prove of this can be established on two ways: successful implementation of the design can be used as prove of a design being integer and a survey of colleagues — knowledgeable in the domain.
 Relevance   | 4         |
+Reflection  |   ++      | The design has been implemented completely, it has even been extended without requiring structural change to the design.
-Products    |           | Documentation for the design of distributed search architecture (from advice/research documents) and the documentation for the design of search.
-Survey results.
+Products    |           | Documentation for the design of distributed search architecture (from advice/research documents) and the documentation for the design of search: see the [design] document.
+[Survey results][questionnaire].

   |         |
 -:|:-------:|-----------|
 PI          | [16][PI16]| A student demonstrates in practice to be able to realize an integer design.
 Description |           | Validated documentation with the implementation is part of the end-result.
 Backtracking the designs, and the decisions within them will serve as validation of the documentation.
 Relevance   | 4         |
+Reflection  |  ++       | No changes to the design were necessary for the implementation of additional components.
+This proves that the design was proper and properly realized.
-Products    |           | Documentation for the design of distributed search architecture (from advice/research documents) and the documentation for the design of search.
+Products    |           | Documentation for the design of distributed search architecture (from advice/research documents) and the documentation for the design of search: see the [design] document.

   |         |
 -:|:-------:|-----------|
 PI          | [17][PI17]| A student demonstrates in practice his professional attitude (loyalty, honest, flexible, ..).
 Description |           | Soft skills are important in any project for a pleasant, successful execution.
 Examples of soft-skills are: cooperativeness, eagerness to learn, self criticism.
 Relevance   | 4         |
+Reflection  |  +        | VideofyMe (and employees) have expressed their gratitude to me.
+They would only do so if I was considered a good employee, thus having the necessary soft-skills.
-Products    |           | Reflection of supervisors and colleagues.
+Products    |           | Reflection of supervisors and colleagues (not yet received, the mid-term [evaluation] is available).

   |         |
 -:|:-------:|-----------|
 PI          | [18][PI18]| A student demonstrates in practice to have used all available information sources effectively and efficiently for the stated objective.
 Description |           | Reliability and verifiability of information are important for the end-result.
 Information sources will be carefully considered and cited in a bibliography.
 Relevance   | 4         |
+Reflection  |    +      | I have contacted the authors in many cases for official documentation or further information regarding a specific topic.
+With that information I was able to verify other sources.
+I also received a preview of the official Elasticsearch book (but this is also because I was considered very helpful on IRC and was asked to proof read the book subsequently).
-Products    |           | Bibliography
+Products    |           | Bibliography, mostly available in the extended abstract.

   |         |
 -:|:-------:|-----------|
 PI          | [19][PI19]| A student demonstrates in practice to be able to deliver effective documentation.
 Description |           | Documentation must serve a clear purpose without distractions and ambiguities.
 Relevance   | 4         | Maintaining, extending a distributed architecture is no easy job, it should not be made harder by omitting useful documentation.
+Reflection  |    +      | I have kept documents to their sole purpose.
+For example, I did not bloat documents with my personal opinion but I wrote these down in a seperate document containing only my personal opinion (and occasionally my opinion about someone else's opinion).
 Products    |           | Design documents.

   |         |